Second Order Path Variationals in Non-Stationary Online Learning: INTRODUCTION

 \paragraph{Central question and summary of results.} A natural question that we ask here is:

 Here $O^*$ hides dimension dependencies.
-A starting point in answering this question is to exploit the piece-wise linear structure of sequences in $\mathcal{TV}^{(1)}(C_n)$ across each coordinate.
+We remark that the rate of $\tilde O(n^{1/5} [\TV_1(\bs w_{1:n})]^{2/5})$ is faster than $\tilde O(n^{1/3}[\TV_0(\bs w_{1:n})]^{2/3})$ iff $\TV_1(\bs w_{1:n}) = O\left( n^{1/3} [\TV_0(\bs w_{1:n})]^{5/3} \right)$.
+In what follows, we refer to this regime as the \textbf{low} $\mathcal{\bs{TV}}_1$ \textbf{regime}.
+We emphasize that this regime is not too restrictive as many different examples can be encompassed by it (see for eg. Fig.\ref{fig:illustration} and Remark \ref{rmk:fast}).
+A starting point in answering our central question is to observe that a sequence will have low $\TV_1$ distance if it exhibits a piece-wise linear structure across each coordinate and the number of linear sections (or kinks) is sparse.
 A sequence that is linear across each coordinate within some interval can be perfectly described using a \emph{fixed} vector $\bs u \in \mathbb{R}^{2d}$ where $\bs u[2k-1:2k] \in \mathbb{R}^2$ specifies the slope and intercept along coordinate $k \in [d]$.
 We will call such $\bs u$ to be a \emph{linear predictor}.
-If an algorithm guarantees that its \emph{static regret} against fixed linear predictors within \emph{any} interval is controlled, one can hope to perform nearly as well as the comparator sequence $\bs w_{1:n} \in \mathcal{TV}^{(1)}(C_n)$.
+If an algorithm guarantees that its \emph{static regret} against fixed linear predictors within \emph{any} interval is controlled, one can hope to perform nearly as well as the comparator sequence with low enough $\TV_1$.
 This is precisely an application of Strongly Adaptive algorithms \citep{hazan2007adaptive,daniely2015strongly,koolen2016specialist,Cutkosky2020ParameterfreeDA} which aim to control their static regret in any interval and hence we can use them off-the-shelf to achieve our goal.
 We refer the reader to Section \ref{sec:alg} for more details.
 Below, we briefly summarize our contributions: